opalmedapps/opal-db-management/README.md

 For example to run the current revisions to the latest:

-`docker compose exec alembic alembic upgrade development@head`
+`docker compose exec alembic alembic upgrade head`